 FFI builds on a pioneering model developed in the Netherlands since 2009, followed by a similar initiative in Brazil in 2011, which demonstrated the potential for bringing about positive change in the ways the financial sector invests.

-FFI is currently active in 11 countries: Belgium, Brazil, Germany, India, Indonesia, Japan, Netherlands, Norway , Sweden, Thailand, and Vietnam.
-In every country, a coalition of civil society groups, with expertise in areas relevant to monitoring and assessing the financial sector, operates under the umbrella of FFI.
-FFI coalitions often include development and human rights organisations, labour unions, environmental groups, and consumer organisations.
+Belgium, Brazil, Cambodia, Germany, India, Indonesia, Japan, Netherlands, Norway , Sweden, Thailand, The Philippines and Vietnam.
+Each coalition is composed of civil society groups with expertise in areas relevant to monitoring and assessing the financial sector, and often includes development and human rights organisations, labour unions, environmental groups, and consumer organisations.
+All Asian coalitions work together on a regional base within the Fair Finance Asia program, working in close coordination with FFI.

 The Fair Finance coalitions have, together with Profundo, developed a rigorous methodology to assess and monitor bank policies and practices.